Anime-influenced animation: Video gamesPac-Man, a Japanese video game franchise, has an American cartoon that was produced by Hanna-Barbera. Made in 1982, the cartoon was very faithful to the source material in terms of plotline, characters and their names, and references to the original games. It also stands out as the very first cartoon based on a video game, as well as the first cartoon to be based from a Japanese franchise. The cartoon's success also led to a Halloween special and a Christmas special that follows the same animation style and character design.Captain N: The Game Master is a crossover cartoon series that focuses upon several video games that were originally created in Japan, including Kid Icarus, Mega Man, Castlevania, Donkey Kong, Metroid, The Adventures of Bayou Billy, Dragon Quest, The Legend of Zelda, and Wizards & Warriors, among others; the animation itself has been heavily styled by anime despite the series itself being predominantly an American media project.

+While the closest thing the Tomb Raider series has to animation, especially anime based, is a short-lived anthology series, Revisioned: Tomb Raider, it is not until 2024 that an actual animated series, that of Tomb Raider: The Legend of Lara Croft would be produced and animated by Powerhouse Animation Studios, a studio of which was already notable for having made other anime-inspired works such as Castlevania, Seis Manos, Blood of Zeus, Masters of the Universe: Revelation, Skull Island, and Castlevania: Nocturne.

+Other heavily anime-inspired American-made shows that were based from popular videogames are the Netflix series Castlevania, created by Warren Ellis, its sequel Castlevania: Nocturne, created by Clive Bradley, Dota: Dragon's Blood, created by Ashley Edward Miller, Arcane, created by Christian Linke and Alex Yee, and Splinter Cell: Deathwatch, created by Derek Kolstad and based on the works from Tom Clancy.

 Brazil

 Since the 2000s there have already been countless independent projects for animated series inspired by anime.
 One of the first attempts was an animated adaptation of the popular manga-styled comic Holy Avenger after its completion in 2003, however due to financial and production problems the series was never developed.
 Over the years several other attempts for independent projects for animation inspired by Brazil were created, the most notable being Dogmons!, XDragoon and Magma.

 In 2021 an independent platform for anime-inspired animations titled Anistage was created.

+In 2025 an animated adaptation of the webcomic Rei de Lata was announced for 2027 produced by the independent animation studio Kimera Estúdio.

-Among the anime-inspired Brazilian animated series that premiered on TV are Os Under-Undergrounds that debuted in May 2016, Nickelodeon and Turma da Mônica Jovem, based on the manga-styled comic created by Mauricio de Sousa, that debuted in November 7, 2019.
+Among the anime-inspired Brazilian animated series that premiered on TV are Os Under-Undergrounds that debuted in May 2016, Nickelodeon and Turma da Mônica Jovem, based on the manga-styled comic created by Mauricio de Sousa, that debuted on November 7, 2019.

-Despite being a series entirely made in Japan, No Game No Life is often credited by many Brazilians as an authentic Brazilian anime, due to the Brazilian origin of its creator Yuu Kamiya.

 Chile

-Animated series such as Golpea Duro Hara, a show was an inspiration of the Japanese series such as Dragon Ball and One-Punch Man, released in 2018.
-It gives the second season in 2020 on Cartoon Network.
+Animated series such as Golpea Duro Hara, a show which was an inspiration of the Japanese series such as Dragon Ball and One-Punch Man, was released in 2018.
+The second season was released in 2020 on Cartoon Network.

-In 2020, the Chilean animated film, Nahuel and the Magic Book, inspired by the works of Hayao Miyazaki's projects such as Future Boy Conan and the entire Studio Ghibli with the mixtures of other Western animation such as Steven Universe and Gravity Falls, was created and became the first Latin American won the Tokyo Anime Award for Award of Excellence a year later.
+In 2020, the Chilean-Brazilian animated film, Nahuel and the Magic Book, was created and inspired by the works of Hayao Miyazaki's projects such as Future Boy Conan and the entire Studio Ghibli with the mixtures of other Western animated series such as Steven Universe and Gravity Falls based on its characters.
+It became the first Latin American feature to win the Tokyo Anime Award for Award of Excellence a year later.